-Each full-time student is expected to either bring a sack lunch or purchase a lunch from the school café.
-There will be a fifteen-minute brunch time in the mid-morning for high school students.
-Snacks and drinks are available from the café during this time.
+Each full-time student is expected to either bring a sack lunch or purchase a lunch in The Commons.
+There will be a fifteen-minute brunch time in the mid-morning for Middle School students.
+Snacks and drinks are available from The Commons during this time.
 Food should be kept in lockers until brunch or lunch.
-Snacks for high school students are available for purchase at lunch time.
-Lunches may be brought from home or ordered at café.
+Snacks for Middle School students are available for purchase at lunch time.
+Lunches may be brought from home or pre-ordered through FACTS.

-Students will eat in the café or on the patio and will have access to microwaves.
+Students will eat in The Commons or at the picnic tables and will have access to microwaves.
 No refrigeration facilities are available.
 Food and drink are not permitted in the hallways or the classrooms at any time.
 Eating or drinking during class is not allowed.
 Students may bring a water bottle to class, but it must be able to be sealed and not leak.
 Students will be given sufficient time to eat before their next class.
 Students are responsible for cleaning up and throwing away all trash.